IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 > To give effect to the right of access to information, States parties should **proactively put in the public domain Government information of public interest**.[^80]

-Men's, and men's advocates', ability to hold the government accountable is directly related to their knowledge of men's rights issues and the government response.
+Men's, and men's advocates', ability to hold their government accountable is directly related to their knowledge of men's rights issues and the government response.
+States have an obligation to ensure men and men's advocates have acess to inforamtion

 CEDAW reporting provides detailed information about a State's response to their human rights obligations to women.